nqdu/JDSurfG/doc/UserManual.md

 <a id="dsurf-topo-file"></a>
 ### 4.4 Topography file
-The template is as following:
+The topography in the study region should be saved in a file named `topography.dat` in the working directory.
+To eliminate edge effects, please ensure the file is large enough to cover the entire study area.
+The template is as follows:
 ```bash
 50 52 # no. of points in lat/lon direction
 36.5 95.5  # origin point lat/lon (northwest)